Search and rescue launched for 100 people missing in northeast India as flash flooding kills at least 14 | KRDO

 “I pray for the safety and well-being of all those affected,” he wrote on X.

-Himalayan glaciers provide freshwater to two billion people and many communities depend on the glacial waters to irrigate their crops.
+Himalayan glaciers feed into rivers that provide freshwater to two billion people and many communities depend on the glacial waters to irrigate their crops.

 But a recent report warned the glaciers could lose up to 80% of their ice by 2100 as temperatures rise, heightening the likelihood of floods, landslides, avalanches and also drought.